 - Global issues are still disrupting supply chains for many goods.
 These issues may result in price increases and/or stock availability problems.
 Buy early or have alternatives to favourite makes and models.
 Allow for higher prices on new models when finally released when planning finance.

 - Research the market for the goods to be purchased so you know exactly what you want to purchase.
 When buying online and from private sellers especially, be a stickler for best practice.

-- Use a finance calculator before you apply for finance to get a general idea of what loan repayments might be for the price of the goods you are considering.
+- Use a Car Loan Calculator before you apply for finance to get a general idea of what loan repayments might be for the price of the goods you are considering.
 Be fully aware of the limitations of this device.

 Interest Rate Outlook

 For anyone looking to apply for finance or loans this year, the big question is likely to be what will happen with interest rates?
 Interest rates in most lending areas including car loans, caravan finance, marine finance, motorbike loans and the various different business finance sectors, can be affected by cash rate decisions made by the RBA Board.

 The RBA has stated that it is not on a pre-set path in regard to these decisions and is guided by the available data.
 In making the December 2022 cash rate decision, the Board considered the arguments for against a higher rate rise, the moderate 0.25% and holding rates steady and unchanged.
 The decisions may depend on how inflation has been tracking and continues to track along with other economic factors both globally and in Australia.